seanw7/PlantAPI/README.md

 DEL /plant/<name> : deletes a plant by its name.

-GET /genus/<name> : retreives a list of plants under a specific genus in the database.
+GET /genus/<name> : retrieves a list of plants under a specific genus in the database.

 POST /genus/<name> : creates a genus in the database.

 DEL /genus/<name> : deletes a genus by its name.
 Can cause problems with floating entries in the plants table.
 Must delete plants
-                    that are still attatched to the deleted genus in order to make proper table connections.
+                    that are still attached to the deleted genus in order to make proper table connections.

-GET /genera : retreieves a list of all genera and plants in the database linked to the genus.
+GET /genera : retrieves a list of all genera and plants in the database linked to the genus.